 Manure Sampling and Testing

 Commercial laboratories can measure the nutrients in manure and save you from guessing based on table values.
 Testing laboratories typically charge from $30 to $60.
 It is important to use a laboratory that routinely tests animal manure, as they will know the correct type of analysis to use.
-Extension offices can provide you with publications that list manure testing laboratories in most regions; for example, see the Minnesota Department of Agriculture's listing of manure testing laboratories certified for 2009.
+Extension offices can provide you with publications that list manure testing laboratories in most regions; for example, see the Minnesota Department of Agriculture's listing of certified manure testing laboratories.

 A nutrient analysis is only as good as the sample you take.
 The best time to sample by far is right before you apply the material because N loss in storage is accounted for.
 Also, if you use manure repeatedly from the same source, you can develop a running average analysis of that manure (over a 3+ year period).
 A running average is more likely to be accurate than a single sample taken from a storage pile or lagoon.
 Samples must be fresh and representative of the manure.
 Follow these steps:

 - Ask the laboratory what type of containers they prefer and make sure the laboratory knows when your sample is coming.
 Laboratories should receive samples within 48 hours of collection.
 Plan to collect and send your sample early in the week so the sample does not arrive at the lab on a Friday or a weekend.

 - If you have a bucket loader and a large amount of manure, use the loader to mix the manure before sampling.

 - Take 10–20 small samples from different parts and depths of the manure pile to form a composite sample.
 The composite sample should be about 5 gallons.
 The more heterogeneous your pile, the more samples you should take.

 - With a shovel or your hands thoroughly mix the composite sample.
 You may need to use your hands to ensure complete mixing.
 Wear rubber gloves when mixing manure samples with your hands.